oo13/translatable_phrase_generator/manual.md

 ### require_utf8(enable)

 It configures the requirement for the character encoding, and try to enable it.
-Different character encodings have different semantics of the gsub, so you should use UTF-8 unless you are quite sure what you are doing.
+Different character encodings have different semantics of the gsub.

 Parameter:
 - If "enable" is true or nil, UTF-8 support is required and tried to enable.
 (Default)